The Fruit of Grisaia: Anime

-A 13-episode anime television series adaptation, animated by Eight Bit, produced by NBCUniversal, and directed by Tensho, aired in Japan from October 5 to December 28, 2014 on AT-X. The screenplay was written by Hideyuki Kurata, character designs and chief animation direction are handled by Akio Watanabe, and Elements Garden composed the music.
-Six anime shorts were released with the DVD and Blu-ray Disc compilation volumes released between December 25, 2014 and May 27, 2015.
-The anime has been licensed for digital and home video release by Sentai Filmworks in North America.
-Sequentially, Eight Bit and NBCUniversal produced two follow-ups.
-A 47-minute anime television film adaptation of The Labyrinth of Grisaia aired on April 12, 2015, and a 10-episode anime adaptation of The Eden of Grisaia aired from April 19 to June 21, 2015.
-They have also been licensed for digital and home video release by Sentai Filmworks.
+A 13-episode anime television series adaptation, animated by Eight Bit, produced by NBCUniversal, and directed by Tenshi, with screenplay by Hideyuki Kurata, character designs and chief animation direction by Akio Watanabe, and music composed by Elements Garden, aired from October 5 to December 28, 2014, on AT-X. Six anime shorts were released with the DVD and Blu-ray Disc compilation volumes released between December 25, 2014, and May 27, 2015.
+Sequentially, two follow-ups with a 47-minute anime television film adaptation of The Labyrinth of Grisaia aired on April 12, 2015, and a 10-episode anime adaptation of The Eden of Grisaia aired from April 19 to June 21, 2015.
+All 3 series have been licensed for digital and home video release by Sentai Filmworks in North America.

 A 90-minute anime film adaptation based on Frontwing's Grisaia: Phantom Trigger episodic game series premiered on March 15, 2019.
-The film was directed by Tensho at Bibury Animation Studios, with Akio Watanabe handling character designs and Ryuichiro Yamakawa handling production.
+The film, which adapts the first 2 volumes of the game, was directed by Tensho at Bibury Animation Studios, with Akio Watanabe handling character designs and Ryuichiro Yamakawa handling production.
 Hitoshi Fujima and Fuminori Matsumoto are composing the music.
 The cast members reprised their roles from the game.

-A sequel to Grisaia: Phantom Trigger has been announced.
-The new sequel tells the story of the game's Vol. 3.
-The sequel is titled Grisaia: Phantom Trigger the Animation Stargazer, and the cast and staff reprised their roles from the film.
-The sequel premiered on November 27, 2020.
+Sequentially, a sequel to Grisaia: Phantom Trigger premiered on November 27, 2020.
+Titled Grisaia: Phantom Trigger the Animation - Stargazer, it adapts Volume 3 of the game, with the cast and staff reprising their roles from the first film.

 A new anime television series adaptation based on Grisaia: Phantom Trigger was announced, with Bibury Animation Studios returning from the game's film adaptations to produce the series.
+It is directed by Kousuke Murayama, with character designs and chief animation direction by Akio Watanabe, and music composed by Hitoshi Fujima, Yūsuke Takeda, and Fuminori Matsumoto.
+The series, originally scheduled for 2024, was later delayed, and eventually aired from January 2 to March 27, 2025, on Tokyo MX and other networks.
+Crunchyroll streams the series.